Dumb Travel Planning

 Luckily, after a couple of phone calls, they were able to gave me an estimate for changing my Wow flight, which was quite reasonable, in part because my original ticket price was at a corporate rate.

 The bigger obstacle is that it was not certian whether the contractors would be able to come to an in person training session the following week, and timezone differences added delays.

-I desparately awaited replies to my emails, decisions on travel approval, and also had a flight to Hungary after work on Friday.
+I desperately awaited replies to my emails, decisions on travel approval, and also had a flight to Hungary after work on Friday.

 I packed enough clothes for one week, not for a potentially longer trip.
-I could smell even more desparation in the air when I realized...
+I could smell even more desperation in the air when I realized...
 I needed to do laundry.